Bundas77/ShellyUni_Elpris/README.md

     // "Settings" -> "Led indicator color mode" have to be set to "switch"
 -   colors: ["0,100,0", "50,100,0", "100,50,0", "100,0,0"], //Colors used for shelly plus plug s led

+Wishlist:
-Want to ad temperature variable. // always on when <x°C
+Want to ad temperature variable. // always on when outside temperature <x°C with ds18b20 Retur temp <=x°C